-WTP: We live in a globalised/interconnected world and we will understand why countries trade with each other.
-We will understand where and why the goods we buy e.g. clothes, phones, trainers are made.
+WTP: to understand where the goods we buy e.g. our clothes, trainers, mobile phones are made.
+Globalisation has made an interconnected world and we will understand why countries trade with each other.
 The impacts of manufacturing in other countries will be studied - positive such as the multiplier effect and also the negatives - poor working conditions and environmental impact including climate change.
 This builds on ideas studied in year 8 in our development and Ghana unit (a developing countries).
 The countries we study in this unit have changed to manufacturing and these countries are called the 'emerging countries'.